Amazing Neem Oil Benefits: Develop Great Health with This All-Around Healing Oil

 Neem twigs and branches: Traditionally, neem twigs and branches have been used as cleaning agents for teeth and gums.
 They have elements which have similar effects to that of fluoride keeping mouth and gums healthy, keeping bacteria and germs at bay, preventing the development of cavities and maintaining strong and even whiter teeth.
 This is still widely practiced in India where the neem tree originates from.

 Neem trunk or wood: Neem timber is durable and sturdy enough to be constructed into furniture, carts, tool handles, and other agricultural equipment.
 They may be made into decorative fences which are safe from termite attacks because of the neem wood composition.
 They are also valuable firewood.
 Neem wood also makes for excellent quality coal.
+You can also make wooden lamps or other types of furniture out of it.

 The Truly Versatile Neem Plant